table of contents

 There are many effective treatments for acne; it is important to remember that no single treatment works for everyone.
-And with some treatments, acne may seem like it’s getting worse before it gets better.
+And with some treatments, acne may seem like it’s getting worse before it gets better (called skin purging).

-Benzoyl peroxide and azelaic acid treat acne by attacking skin bacteria.
+Benzoyl peroxide and azelaic acid (see Important Safety Information) treat acne by attacking skin bacteria.
 Resorcinol, salicylic acid, and sulfur all act to help break up the whiteheads and blackheads.
 These medications can dry out your skin if used too frequently, so be sure to follow the instructions on the packaging.

-There are also prescription medications, both oral (by mouth) and topical (applied to the skin), that you can use under the guidance of your healthcare provider or dermatologist.
+There are also prescription medications, both oral (by mouth) and topical (applied to the skin), that you can use under the guidance of your healthcare provider.
 Options include (Zaenglein, 2016):

-- Antibiotics (like doxycycline and erythromycin): These medications can decrease skin bacteria (C. acnes) and reduce inflammation.
+- Antibiotics (like doxycycline and erythromycin): These medications can decrease skin bacteria and reduce inflammation.

 - Birth control pills: Balancing hormonal levels in women can help decrease acne, and you should notice an improvement in 2–3 months.

-- Retinoids: Retinoids applied to the skin, like tretinoin, can help to break down the whiteheads and reduce inflammation.
+- Retinoids: Retinoids applied to the skin, like tretinoin (see Important Safety Information), can help to break down the whiteheads and reduce inflammation.
 In moderate to severe acne, you may be given prescription oral retinoids, like isotretinoin (brand name Accutane), to treat your acne.
 However, isotretinoin CANNOT be used during pregnancy.

 - Spironolactone: Spironolactone blocks androgens in the skin and decreases free testosterone.
-However, it is not used in men because it leads to breast enlargement.
+However, it is not used in men because it can lead to breast enlargement.